Azure-Samples/azure-ai-vision-face-api-mcp-server/README.md

   }
 }
 ```

-#### 4. (Optional) Create a GPT deployment on Azure OpenAI
-To enable the open-set face attribute detection, you should setup a deployment of gpt-4.1 on Azure OpenAI and fill up the environment variables `AZURE_OPENAI_ENDPOINT` and `AZURE_OPENAI_API_KEY`.
-For more information, visit [Azure OpenAI](https://learn.microsoft.com/en-us/azure/ai-foundry/openai/overview)

 #### 5. Interact with our MCP tools using VS Code Copilot
 Follow this [guide](https://code.visualstudio.com/docs/copilot/chat/mcp-servers#_add-an-mcp-server) to add our MCP tools in the workspace and [start a conversation with GitHub Copilot](https://code.visualstudio.com/docs/copilot/chat/mcp-servers#_use-mcp-tools-in-agent-mode) and use MCP tools in agent mode leveraging GPT-4.1.